-Outcome quizzes have long been one of the most popular types of interactive content on the Internet (and even before the internet).
+Personality quizzes have long been one of the most popular types of interactive content on the Internet (and even before the internet).
 Opinion stage lets you easily make your own – to attract, engage, and retain readers.
-A great outcome quiz can for example ask the reader a question about their personality – like “What Pet Animal Are You“, or “What Is Your Most Dominant Trait“, or “Which Original Trilogy Star Wars Hero Are You?”
+A great personality quiz can for example ask the reader a question about their personality – like “What Pet Animal Are You“, or “What Is Your Most Dominant Trait“, or “Which Original Trilogy Star Wars Hero Are You?”

-What sets an outcome quiz apart from other types of interactive content is that you create different possible results, and then connect answers to quiz questions with specific results.
+What sets an personality quiz apart from other types of interactive content is that you create different possible results, and then connect answers to quiz questions with specific results.
 People’s answers will increase their score for connected results, and the result they score highest for is what they get!

-How to make a outcome quiz:
+How to create a personality quiz:

 - Choose a title and cover image for the quiz (for example, “What Breed of Dog Are You?” and a picture of two dogs playing.)

 - Decide what possible results your quiz will have and give each Result a title (such as “Boston Terrier,” “Chihuahua,” “Pomeranian,” and so on.)

 - Create questions (such as “Where do you want to live?”), and add answers for each (“In a country house,” “in a pillow fort”.)

 - Associate answers with Results – each answer can be associated with one or more Results.
 Click “Associate with” and use the sliders to decide if the answer gives each Result 0 (default position), 1 (middle), or 2 points (right).
 For example, wanting to live in a pillow fort gives 2 points for Chihuahua and 1 for Pomeranian.

 - Make sure enough questions are associated with each Result so that people will be able to get that result.
 If some Result doesn’t get points from any of the answers, nobody can get that Result!